-Updated on March 22nd, 2019 by Josh Arnold
+Updated on March 7th, 2023 by Nikolaos Sismanis

-Horizon’s eye-popping dividend yield makes it extremely attractive at first glance.
-The S&P 500 Index, on average, offers just a 2% dividend yield.
+Horizon Technology Finance (HRZN) has a current dividend yield of more than 10.4%.
+Horizon’s high dividend yield makes it extremely attractive at first glance.
+The S&P 500 Index, on average, offers just a 1.6% dividend yield.

 This article will discuss Horizon’s business model and whether it is an appealing stock for income investors.